oroinc/documentation/user/back-office/sales/orders/view.rst

 **Activity**

-This section displays any notes, calendar events, or emails related to the order.
+This section displays any notes, calendar events, conversations or emails related to the order.

 You can filter activities by type and by date (e.g., the exact date or a date range that covers the activity date) and browse them from the newest to the oldest and vice versa.